jdinh-782/jdinh-782/README.md

 Hello! 👋 My name is Johnson Dinh.
 =============================

-Software Engineer Intern @ JPMorgan Chase & Co.
+Software Engineer @ JPMorgan Chase & Co.
 ----------------------------------------

-I am a rising senior studying Computer Science at UC Irvine.
-I am specializing in Intelligent Systems which is a makeup of artificial intelligence, machine learning, and data analysis.
+As a rising senior studying Computer Science at UC Irvine, my main specialization is under Intelligent Systems which is a makeup of artificial intelligence, machine learning, and data analysis.
 Other interests of mine, with regard to my field of study, include software engineering, game development, and web/app development.

 - 💻 I’m currently learning natural language processing, next generation search systems, and computer vision.
 - 👯 I'm open to collaborating on projects utilizing data analysis and machine learning.